 Step Two: Define Your Ideal Customer Profile

 Marketing to everyone is marketing to no one.
 Focus on a subset of customers you can serve the best.
 Define your Ideal Customer Profile (ICP) by looking at your top customers and searching for similarities.
+This is one of the reasons why Account Based Marketing (ABM) has become so popular with B2B companies.

 Also, consider their psychological profile.
 For example, our ICP at Vende Digital is B2B marketing decision-makers who do not want to execute digital marketing on their own.
 They are looking for an agency that can develop and implement a strategy for them, leaving them free to focus on other critical priorities.